MeoMix/StreamusChromeExtension/README.md

 <h2>Development</h2>

+Start by cloning the development branch.
+All PRs should be submitted to the development branch as the master branch is only modified for releases.

+<h3>Dependencies</h3>
+You will need to have [Node](https://nodejs.org/) installed on your system as well as [Grunt](http://gruntjs.com/).
+Install Node and then, using your terminal, navigate to the directory in which you cloned the development branch.
+Then, perform the following command to install dependencies:

+    npm install

 <h3>Loading the extension</h3>
 1. Navigate to: chrome://extensions/
 2. Toggle the 'Developer mode' checkbox on.
 3. Click the button 'Load unpacked extension...'
 4. Select the directory '/Streamus Chrome Extension/src/'
 5. Streamus is now loaded and can be developed upon.

+<h3>Editing LESS</h3>
+Streamus' CSS is compiled via [LESS](http://lesscss.org/).
+As such, you need to run the following command from the 'Streamus Chrome Extension' directory before modifying any LESS files:

+    grunt watch

+After this command is running all modifications to .less files will automatically be compiled into .css.

 <h3>API keys</h3>
 You will need to modify the example key files located in the [/js/background/key/](https://github.com/MeoMix/StreamusChromeExtension/tree/Development/src/js/background/key) directory.
 Production keys are not committed to GitHub.
 There is an example key provided.
 It should not be relied upon for anything other than testing.